High volatility amplifies streak risk.

 Big upside is not free.
 It usually gets paid for with longer droughts and sharper variance.

-Run low, medium, and high volatility with the same bankroll and spin target to see realistic survival differences.
+Run low, medium, and high volatility with the same bankroll and spin target, then compare RTP and survival risk with the related tools.

 Slots hub • RTP explained • Bankroll survival tool